djangocon/2024.djangocon.eu/djangocon_2024/content/information/venue/0venue.md

 #### Audio and Translation

-- This room does not have integrated audiovisuals.
+- All Rooms does not have integrated audiovisuals.
 - 4 cabins for simultaneous translation.

 #### Low Vision or Hard of Hearing